sandeepnegi1996/ObsidianNotes/JOB-Hunt/JAVA-interviews.md

 5. [ ] [[How to run two threads in java one after another]] ?
 6. [ ] [[What is map and flat map in streams]] ?
 7. [ ] [[What is Default Scope in java]] ?
-8. [ ] What are the status codes in rest api ?
-	1. [ ] Name some status code from client and server side ?

-9. [ ] What is property Externaliztion ?
-	1. [ ] Modify property of spring boot application so that we can modify the property and we don't need to redeploy the application

-10. [ ] What is OAuth , How it works ?
-11. [ ] What is hibernate , how it works with example ?
 12. [x] [[What are the exceptions in java ]]
 13. [x] [[throw vs throws]]